lancenacabuan/Shaliah/README.md

     still considered the Father as the *fountainhead of divinity*, calling the Son a "second God" sometimes (in the sense of order, not a different deity) and teaching subordination in role.
-Origen's idea that the Son is eternally generated was crucial–it answered Arius's claim "there was a time when the Son was not" by saying the Father was never without His Wisdom or Word.
+Origen's idea that the Son is eternally generated was crucial – it answered Arius's claim "there was a time when the Son was not" by saying the Father was never without His Wisdom or Word.
 Origen also identified the Son/Logos with God's Wisdom described in Proverbs 8, yet he